 I used to be a pasta lover. 🍝 Back in the day, inhaling a plateful of spaghetti was a weekly occurrence.
 Fast forward a few years, middle age hits, and one suddenly realizes they can't be twenty-three forever.
 At least, their body can't.

-That's why I'm so grateful for dishes like baked spaghetti squash, zucchini noodles, and spinach lasagna.
+That's why I'm so grateful for dishes like oven-baked spaghetti squash, zucchini noodles, and spinach lasagna.
 They definitely fill a void, proving time and time again that the flavors we associate with pasta, lasagna, or even pizza, mostly come from the toppings, not necessarily from the starchy base.

 The perfect noodle substitute